phil-linnell/ornithopter/README.md

 allows you to describe and reason about animations in an expressive way.

+## How are we doing it

+Instead of having to define every single keyframe via `@keyframes`, Ornithopter allows you to define an **animation set** via an `@ornithopter` at-rule.

+Each declaration inside is an animation unit able to define a property with a set of values it needs to have and a timing function to apply to these values.

 ## Syntax

 This syntax follows [MDN Value definition syntax](https://developer.mozilla.org/en-US/docs/Web/CSS/Value_definition_syntax).